geooot/request-catwalk/README.md

 ## Usage
 ```
+USAGE
   $ catwalk [COMMAND]

 COMMANDS
   build   build a request page for a request definition json file
   help    display help for catwalk
+  server  build a request page for a request definition json file then serve it on a page
 ```

 ### `$ catwalk build`